Welcome to FMDSA

 SAVE THE DATE, MAY 16TH 2015 FOR THE 8TH ANNUAL FMDSA MEETING

-To book your hotel please contact the hotel directly and mention FMDSA to receive the discounted hotel rate of $115.00 216-615-7500 We are so looking forward to seeing you.
+To book your hotel, please contact the hotel directly (216-615-7500) and mention FMDSA to receive the discounted hotel rate of $115.00.
+We are so looking forward to seeing you.

 Congratulations to doctors Heather Gornik and Jeffrey Olin who Co-Chaired the First International Fibromuscular Dysplasia Network Symposium on May 15th and 16th, 2014 in Cleveland Ohio.

 This meeting gathered key researchers and clinical thought leaders in the field of FMD for a state-of-the-art review of the existing knowledge base and current research activities related to FMD in the United States and abroad.
 A large proportion of the meeting was focused on the creation of an FMD research network, comprised of four focused working groups on various aspects of FMD research (epidemiology, genetics, research registries, and imaging and clinical therapeutics).
-To view all abstracts presented and learn more about the Symposium and Networking groups
+To view all abstracts presented and learn more about the Symposium and working groups, please follow this link.

 February 18th, 2014